Rolex Oyster Perpetual Day-Date and Oyster Perpetual Datejust: Symbols of Powerful Femininity

 The Rolex Oyster Perpetual Day-Date and Oyster Perpetual Datejust wristwatches offer winning combinations of strength and elegance, perfect for the high-status professional woman.

 There is something powerful about having time on your side, which is precisely what you will have with these Rolex Oyster Perpetual Day-Date and Oyster Perpetual Datejust models.
-The new models we are presenting in this article reflect the strong personalities of the wearers yet convey a sense of poise and purpose effortlessly.
+The new models we are presenting in this article reflect the strong personalities of the wearers, and convey a sense of poise and purpose effortlessly.
 Of course, the effortless part only applies to the watches once they sit on the wrist because to reach the status of the modern horological icons they are today, they have gone through decades of refinement and development.

 Rolex Oyster Perpetual Day-Date

 The Day-Date holds the unique distinction in the brand’s catalogue of being the only model offered exclusively in precious metals.
 At its launch in 1956, it was meant as the most prestigious watch, befitting only the worthiest wrists.
 It went on to live up to its billing, appearing on the wrists of the world’s most prominent individuals and visionaries.
 This included, famously, US President Lyndon B. Johnson in 1965, leading the Day-Date to be dubbed the President’s watch.
 It is equipped with the President bracelet, which debuted with the watch in 1956, but when Johnson was photographed wearing the watch, the name President’s watch stuck.
 More recently, women such as Jennifer Aniston and Victoria Beckham have been spotted wearing the Day-Date watch.

 Rolex Oyster Perpetual Day-Date 36 in 18 ct Everose gold with an eisenkiesel diamond-set dial and a President bracelet